Western Togoland Rebellion: September

-On 1 September - WTRF/FRTO declares the sovereignty of Western Togoland.
+On 1 September – WTRF declared the sovereignty of Western Togoland.

-On 25 September - WTRF/FRTO seize control of an armoury and then proceeding to blockade various roads leading into Ghana's Volta Region.
+On 25 September – The WTRF seized control of an armoury and then proceeding to blockade various roads leading into Ghana's Volta Region.
 Aveyime and Mepe police stations were also attacked, freeing inmates as well as seizing weapons of the police, shooting and injuring the Divisional Police Commander, the seizure of Police pick-up vehicles amid firing of gunshots.
 The rebels made off with at least 15 AK47 and 4 pump action guns at Aveyime Police station. two more weapons were taken at Mepe Police Station.
 They also disarmed the reinforcement team, taking their weapons including the Police Commander's pistol.

-In response to the attacks on the police stations a joint Military-Police Team, in conjunction with other security agencies deployed to the affected areas and succeeded in apprehending 31 members of the WTRF/FRTO.
-Fire exchanges between the WTRF/FRTO and the security agencies led to the death of one member of the WTRF/FRTO and injury to three others.
+In response to the attacks on the police stations a joint Military-Police Team, in conjunction with other security agencies deployed to the affected areas and succeeded in apprehending 31 members of the WTRF/.
+Fire exchanges between the WTRF and the security agencies led to the death of one member of the WTRF and injury to three others.

 According to residents of the town of Juapong, Soldiers allegedly stormed a community where one of the roadblocks were mounted.
 They raided homes and arrested anyone they suspect of belonging to the separatist group and might have taken part in the roadblock.
 Those arrested were beaten up and paraded around the roadside.
 Residents say at least two people who were shot by the soldiers died including a coconut seller identified just as Emmanuel.
 Another 3 were found dead in Battor.